Student Support Service

 The duration and frequency of these sessions will be dependent on your individual needs.
 Some students may need one or two sessions to help them through a particular difficulty whilst others may remain on the programme for a longer period of time.

-For more information, please contact the UCR Inclusive Learning Team at ucrinclusion@reaseheath.ac.uk or phone us on 01270 613 288.
+For more information, please contact the UCR Student Support Team at UCRsupport@reaseheath.ac.uk. or phone us on 01270 613 288.

 Get in touch

-If you would like more information about any of our services, or to book a call with a member of our Inclusive Learning Team, please complete this form.
+If you would like more information about any of our services, or to book a call with a member of our Student Support Team, please complete this form.

 • (multiple selections may be made)